-- " Restoring significant areas of peatland and protecting this precious resource by repairing degraded peat soils and ensuring impacts from grazing animals are minimal. - " Increasing the quantity and quality of tree cover through planting and promoting natural regeneration by significantly reducing grazing animal pressure.
+- a.
+Restoring significant areas of peatland and protecting this precious resource by repairing degraded peat soils and ensuring impacts from grazing animals are minimal. - b.
+Increasing the quantity and quality of tree cover through planting and promoting natural regeneration by significantly reducing grazing animal pressure.
 Ensuring that efforts to sequester carbon also help restore nature and contribute to establishing new nature networks.

-Working with land managers and communities to secure new sources of funding that provides new opportunities and help support a just transition to a net zero and nature positive National Park.
+Working with land managers and communities to secure new sources of funding that provides new opportunities and help support a just transition to a net zero and that provides new opportunities and help support a just transition to a net zero and nature_positive National Park.